 Get an antivirus solution

-As above, most operating systems nowadays come with an antivirus program already installed, usually on some kind of free trial.
+As above, most operating systems nowadays come with a top antivirus program already installed, usually on some kind of free trial.
 If your free trial has run out, or if you have no antivirus programs whatsoever, make an effort to get one – McAfee, Norton and Kapersky all have great options available.

 Change your default passwords